PewterHades/Halo_Combat_Resolved/README.md

 - Follows the rules from the Mythic 7.0 Rules book

 ## Installation
-This project is distributed as a .exe file and a zip file containing all of the code for the purpose of being open source. bundling all required dependencies (`json`, `random`, `tkinter`, `tkextrafont`).
+This project is distributed as a .exe file and a zip file containing all of the code for the purpose of being open source. bundling all required dependencies (`json`, `random`, `tkinter`, `os`).
 No Python or dependancy installation is needed to run normaly.

 ### Steps to intsall and run
 #### From itch.io